Maarten van Rossum: Life

 Van Rossum was born in Zaltbommel.
 His parents, Johan van Rossum, lord of Rossum and Johanna van Hemert probably married before 1478 and were part of the lower nobility around Bommelerwaard.
 During his life Maarten acquired the titles of lord of Poederoijen, Cannenburgh, Lathum, Baer and Bredevoort, field marshal of Guelders and Imperial stadholder of Luxembourg.

 He is known to have been an experienced commander and is renowned for actions while serving Charles of Guelders in his Guelders Wars against Charles V. He is also known for his participation in the sack of The Hague in 1528.

 After the death of Charles II, Duke of Guelders, van Rossum swore allegiance to his successor William, Duke of Jülich-Cleves-Berg.
-In the third and final phase of the Gelderland wars, he managed to establish an alliance of the Duchy of Gueldes with the kings of France (Francis I of France) and Denmark (Christian III of Denmark).
+In the third and final phase of the Gelderland wars, he managed to establish an alliance of the Duchy of Guelders with the kings of France (Francis I of France) and Denmark (Christian III of Denmark).
 This gave van Rossum the opportunity to conduct a serious campaign against the Habsburgs.
 It came to an attack on the duchy of Brabant, the principal territory of the Habsburg Netherlands.
 Van Rossum assembled an army force of more than 15,000 men in the south of Gelderland.
 The war was declared on 15 July 1542.
 He then entered Brabant, where he burned down much of the countryside.

 Van Rossum had initially planned to cross the Meuse in Maastricht to travel west via Leuven.
 These plans, however, fell into the hands of Mary of Hungary.
 This forced the Gelderland troops to cross the Meuse near Nijmegen.
 The Gelderland army marched through De Peel and plundered and burned.
 On the way to the south, he plundered what was then Rode (now Sint-Oedenrode).
 The parish church was not spared and the village was burned down.
 On 26 July 1543, he attacked Vught and burned down the village.